ibm-cloud-docs/vpc/bs_snapshots_view.md

 You can view a list of all snapshots and consistency groups, and drill down to see information about a particular snapshot.
 Choose the UI, CLI, API, or Terraform to retrieve this information.
 {: shortdesc}

+Consistency groups are not supported for second-generation storage volumes in the current release.
+In addition, you can't create a cross-regional copy of your second-generation snapshot if its source volume exceeds 10 TB.

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}